-- 31. Where a pupil has committed a Major School Rule transgression which might result in suspension or exclusion, a meeting is held with either the Deputy Head, or the Headmaster. - Present at the meeting will be the pupil concerned, his/her parents, the Headmaster/Deputy Head/or Head of Prep, and then either: Director of Middle School or Sixth Form, Head of Year, or the student's Housemaster/Housemistress (as appropriate).
-In some instances, a member of the Pink House Team may also be in attendance. - The Senior member of staff will then go through the results of his/her investigation into the offence.
+- 31. Where a pupil has committed a Major School Rule transgression which is likely to result in suspension, a meeting or a phone call will take place with the parents of the student (this will usually be with the Head of Sixth Form, Head of Middle School or the Deputy Head of Prep School).
+During this phone call/meeting the concerns leading to the suspension will be discussed with the parent and the timings, length and details of the suspension will be confirmed.
+If the parents of the student wish to have a meeting with the Senior Deputy Head or Head of Prep, this will be arranged. - 32.
+If a student has committed a number of Major School Rule transgressions, has been suspended on more than occasion or has committed an offence which might lead to permanent exclusion a meeting will be held with either a Deputy Head (normally the Senior Deputy Head), the Head of Prep or the Headmaster. - Present at the meeting will be the pupil concerned, his/her parents, the Headmaster/Deputy Head/or Head of Prep, and then either: Director of Middle School or Sixth Form, Head of Year, or the student's Housemaster/Housemistress (as appropriate).
+In some instances, a member of the No. 46 Team may also be in attendance. - The Senior member of staff will then go through the results of his/her investigation into the offence.
 The pupil will have an opportunity to respond.
-The Director/Head of Year/Housemaster/Housemistress/Pink House Team will also be given the opportunity to speak on behalf of the student. - The Headmaster/Deputy Head/Head of Prep then will consider the appropriate response from the School with the various members of staff involved and the parents of the student concerned. - This will be done whilst the student waits outside.
+The Director/Head of Year/Housemaster/Housemistress/Pink House Team will also be given the opportunity to speak on behalf of the student. - The Headmaster/Deputy Head/Head of Prep then will consider the appropriate response from the School with the various members of staff involved and the parents of the student concerned.

+• This will be done whilst the student waits outside.
 Once the Headmaster/Deputy Head/Head of Prep has decided on what course of action to take, the student will rejoin the meeting and the Headmaster or Deputy Head/Head of Prep will give his/her verdict and the reasons for it.